m-delfino/influenzanet-setup-guide/system-configuration/3-email-setup.md

 After creating a fresh email template or updating (in case of changes) an existing one in the [admin-scripts](https://github.com/influenzanet/admin-scripts) repository, follow these steps:

-1. **Uploading email-templates**: Ensure that all the sets of emails are place under a folder named with the language-code (ex: en).
+1. **Uploading email-templates**: Ensure that all the sets of emails are place under a folder named with the language-code (eg: en).
 This folder should reside within resources/email_templates.
 An example is already available for the de-be, en, fr-be, and nl-be codes.
 Along with the emails there should also be a file called subjects.yaml containing the following:

     ```yaml
     account-deleted: "Your account has been successfully deleted"